-BAFTA winning Icelandic composer, musician and producer Ólafur Arnalds announces his fourth solo studio album, re:member, out on Mercury KX on 24 August.
+BAFTA winning Icelandic composer, musician and producer Ólafur Arnalds will release his fourth solo studio album, re:member on Mercury on 24 August.
 The highly anticipated record features Ólafur’s ground-breaking new software, Stratus, which transforms the humble piano into a unique new instrument.
 He is currently performing his new material on a huge worldwide tour.

 The Stratus Pianos are two self-playing, semi-generative player pianos which are triggered by a central piano played by Ólafur, and are the centrepiece of his new works.
 The custom-built software is born out of two years of work by the composer and audio developer, Halldór Eldjárn.
 The algorithms generated from Stratus were also used to create the innovative album artwork.